tvmai/tvmai.github.io/_posts/2018-12-13-lowprecision-conv.md

 # Defining Operators in TVM
-Before the computation, input data needs to be bitpacked so that the bitplanes of the input data can be accessed and are packed into an CPU supported datatype such as a uint8 or uint32.
+Before the computation, input data needs to be bitpacked so that the bitplanes of the input data can be accessed and are packed into a supported datatype such as a uint8 or uint32.
 We provide a flexible bitpacking operator that takes arbitrary size input tensors and returns a bitpacked tensor where the user specifies which axis the bitplanes should be.